MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-onprem.md

 If you run the [!INCLUDE[prodshort](../developer/includes/prodshort.md)] database in a High Availability architecture, you can use the built-in **Read Scale-Out** feature in Azure SQL Database or SQL Server to load-balance read-only workloads. **Read Scale-Out** uses read-only replicas instead of sharing the primary database.
 This way, read-only workloads (reports, queries, and API pages) will be isolated from the main read-write workload (codeunits).
 They won't affect the performance of business processes.

-For more information, see [Utilizing Read Scale-Out for Better Performance](database-read-scale-out-overview.md).
+For more information, see [Using Read Scale-Out for Better Performance](../administration/database-read-scale-out-overview.md).

 #### Troubleshooting database performance issues